jhfoxliu/REMAP/README.md

 **Suggestions**

 * Including SNPs in `Hisat2` indexes can improve mapping accuracy.
 Please refer to [`Hisat2 manual`](https://daehwankimlab.github.io/hisat2/manual/) about how to add SNPs.
+I suggest using UCSC common SNPs (MAF > 1%) rather than all SNPs, which might lead to fasle negatives.

+* Normally I include both SNPs and splicing in the indexes.
+It can take up to 200 Gb RAM during index prepration and ~8 Gb RAM during mapping.

 **Warnings**